How-to Guides, Postage and Mailing, USPS

-Businesses that handle mail in-house can still benefit from USPS tools and services but not with the same ease and optimization as an outsource mail partner.
+Businesses that handle mail in-house can still benefit from USPS tools and services, but not with the same ease and optimization as an outsourced mail service partner.
 With that in mind, let’s jump into your USPS guide.

 Certified Mail is exclusive to the United States Postal Service.
 It refers to providing the sender with a mailing receipt and electronic verification that mail was delivered or that a delivery attempt was made.
 Only First-Class Mail® or Priority Mail® can be sent as Certified Mail.
 Additionally, the service is only available for delivery within the United States.